GRUB

 $ sudo sh

-Mount the pseudo FS with EFI variables:
+Mount the pseudo filesystem with EFI variables:

 # mount -t efivarfs efivarfs /sys/firmware/efi/efivars